Migracode-Barcelona/old-syllabus-contents/js-core-3/week-10/lesson.md

 Objects in programming languages provide us with an easy way to model data.
 Let’s say we have an object called polygon.
 The polygon object has properties: values that contain data about the polygon, and methods: functions that define actions that the polygon can perform.
 This focus on “objects” and “actions” is the basis of Object Oriented Programming.

+Analyze the following code, what is a constructor?

 ```js
 class Polygon {
   constructor(height, width) {